ming71/DAL/README.md

 #### HRSC2016

+Note that VOC07 metric is used for evaluation.

 | Method          | Backbone   | Input Size | mAP       |
 | --------------- | ---------- | ---------- | --------- |
 | RetinaNet       | ResNet-50  | 416 x 416  | 80.81     |